Moshy1111/Moshy1111/README.md

 I'm especially interested in AI systems, low-level engine work, and making games that feel good to play.

-Currently: developing **Pointman**, a horror shooter in UE5, and looking for a graduate or junior gameplay programmer role in the UK.
+Currently: developing **Pointman**, a horror shooter in UE5 among other projects such as Delievery Rush, and looking for a graduate or junior gameplay programmer role in the UK.

 ---